dannotes/bookofdaniel/content/posts/How-I-started-a-youtube-channel.md

 ---
-date = 2023-11-05T08:54:22+05:30
+date : 2023-11-05T08:54:22+05:30
-title = 'How I Started a YouTube Channel and Got 100K Subscribers in 6 Months (Even Though I Got Copyright Strikes)
+title : "How I Started a YouTube Channel and Got 100K Subscribers in 6 Months (Even Though I Got Copyright Strikes)"
 featured_image: "/images/How I Started a YouTube Channel and Got 100K Subscribers in 6 Months.png`"
 categories: "Life Journey"
-tags: ["youtube", "google adsense", "life journey", "silver play button" ] draft = false
+tags: ["youtube", "google adsense", "life journey", "silver play button" ] draft : false
 ---

 During the COVID-19 lockdown, people had differing views: some felt it could be the end, while others saw it as an opportunity to start something new.
 One common thread was that everyone was glued to their smartphones.
 YouTube [trends during the pandemic](https://www.youtube.com/trends/articles/covid-impact/) showed skyrocketing watch times since everyone was either watching videos or sleeping.